Track Website Visitors to Prioritize Prospects

 Test the Connection

-With the JS snippet added to your website, you should test the connection to ensure that Apollo is able to capture and analyze the traffic from your added domain.
+After adding the code to your website, test the connection to confirm that Apollo can capture and analyze traffic from the domains you added.

 To test the connection:

-1. Launch Apollo and click Website visitors > Settings.
+1. In Apollo, click Website visitors > Settings.

-If your connection is successful, it takes up to 24 hours for data to reflect in Apollo.
-Then, you can start to use visitor data as accounts generate activity on your website.
+If the connection is successful, it can take up to 24 hours for data to appear in Apollo.
+Once available, you can begin using visitor data as prospects visit your website.

 Back to Top